Yagi strengthens to a super typhoon as it menaces ‘China’s Hawaii’ - KESQ

 Train and high-speed rail services will be suspended on Thursday starting 6p.m. local time, while all flights departing after 8p.m. will also be cancelled until Friday midnight, it added.

-Several tourist attractions have already shut down, with authorities warning that winds could be “massive and destructive.”
+Bracing for the impact, people were seen taping windows and glass doors for additional reinforcement against the gusts.
+Some placed sandbags around door gaps to prevent flooding.

+The Central Meteorological Agency, China’s meteorological agency, issued a red typhoon warning, the most severe alert, on Wednesday night for Hainan and the southern province of Guangdong.

-On Thursday morning, Yagi was churning to the south of Hong Kong, prompting the city to cancel kindergarten and several flights.
+On Thursday, Yagi was churning to the south of Hong Kong, prompting the city to cancel kindergartens and at least six flights.
+Another 24 flights have been canceled for Friday.

 The local observatory warned it expected to hoist a higher storm warning later in the day, a step which will trigger further travel restrictions.
 If that warning remains in place until Friday, the city’s stock market — one of Asia’s largest — will be suspended.